peteroupc/peteroupc.github.io/bernoulli.md

 - Do the following process repeatedly, until this algorithm returns a value:
     1. Generate an unbiased random bit.
 If that bit is 1 (which happens with probability 1/2), flip the input coin and return the result.
-    2. Generate a uniform random variate between 0 and 1 _u_, if _u_ wasn't generated yet.
+    2. Generate _u_, a uniform random variate between 0 and 1, if _u_ wasn't generated yet.
     3. [**Sample from the number _u_**](#Implementation_Notes), then flip the input coin.
 If the call and the flip both return 1, return 0.

 <a id=ln__c____lambda____c____lambda></a>